Which marketing channels should your business invest in?

 The only problem?
 The barrier to entry is far higher than other marketing channels.
 That can be both a blessing and a curse.

 How will you incorporate video marketing into your business?
+That depends on the needs of your business and your marketing goals.

 With all the focus on video and podcasting, it may appear that blogging isn’t as popular as it used to be.